anyscale/madewithml.github.io/docs/courses/mlops/product.md

 {% include "styles/lesson.md" %}

+## Overview

+The template on this page is for adding structure to how we think about product, methodology and project planning.
+It's quite comprehensive, so feel free to use the sections that are relevant to your use case and certainly feel free to add domain-specific sections to your planning docs.
+This template structure is recommended for planning the iterative releases for our product but before documentation, there's usually conversations that happen to set the scene.

+- **Company**: describe the company's core values, goals, user base, etc. This will be important to refer to when dealing with uncertainties.
+- **Product**: what do we envision the product to do and why do we need it?
+We'll explore this in detail in the [product management](#product-management) section.
+- **Releases**: how do we iteratively envision our product to be developed?
+Data, POCs, Rule-based, ML, UI/UX, personalization, etc.
+- **Concerns**: what are major concerns that our releases should be addressing? privacy, security, spam, controversial decisions, etc.

 ## Template

 This template is designed to guide product development that justifies and involves machine learning.
 While this template will initially be completed in sequential order, it will naturally involve nonlinear engagement based on iterative feedback.
 We should follow this template for every major release of our products so that all the decision making is transparent and documented, which acts as a guide for development.